zng-ui/zng/crates/cargo-zng/README.md

           Print version
 ```

+The formatter supports Zng macros and also attempts to format all braced macro contents
+like `foo! { <contents> }` by copying it into a temporary item `fn _fmt_item() { <contents> }`
+and trying `rustfmt`, if the contents cannot be formatted like this they are not touched.

+### IDE Integration

-Note that you can configure Rust-Analyzer to use this formatter as your IDE formatter.
+You can configure Rust-Analyzer to use `cargo zng fmt --stdin` as your IDE formatter.

-In VsCode add this to `.vscode/settings.json`:
+In VsCode add this to the workspace config at `.vscode/settings.json`:

 ```json
 "rust-analyzer.rustfmt.overrideCommand": [